tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 {{<contentTitle title="Pulling repository from GitHub">}}

-When you pull repositories from github, you are transfering files from the github repo to your local computer.
+When you pull repositories from github, you are transferring files from the github repo to your local computer.

 Pulling your github repo with the git pull origin master command will result in the result below.